Biomechanical And Endplate Effects On Nutrient Transport In The Intervertebral Disc

 Digital Object Identifier (DOI)

 Giers, Morgan B.; Munter, Bryce T.; Eyster, Kyle J.; Ide, George D.; Newcomb, Anna G.U.S.; Lehrman, Jennifer N.; Belykh, Evgenii; Byvaltsev, Vadim A.; Kelly, Brian P.; Preul, Mark C.; and Theodore, Nicholas, "Biomechanical And Endplate Effects On Nutrient Transport In The Intervertebral Disc" (2017).
-Neurobiology.
+Translational Neuroscience.
 105.